-Get Xamarin.iOS set up and running in Xamarin Studio or Visual Studio.
+Get Xamarin.iOS set up and running in Visual Studio for Mac or Visual Studio.
 This section covers downloading, installation using the Xamarin Installer, signing in with your Microsoft account, common troubleshooting items, device provisioning, and more.

-This two-part guide teaches you how to build your first Xamarin.iOS application using Xamarin Studio or Visual Studio and introduces the fundamentals of iOS application development with Xamarin.
+This two-part guide teaches you how to build your first Xamarin.iOS application using Visual Studio for Mac or Visual Studio and introduces the fundamentals of iOS application development with Xamarin.
 This guide will also introduce the tools, concepts, and steps required to build and deploy a Xamarin.iOS application.

 This two-part guide explores expanding the application created in the Hello, iOS guide to handle a second screen.
 It introduces concepts such as the Model-View-Controller design pattern, implementing iOS navigation, and developing a deeper understanding of iOS application structure and functionality.